Mesothelioma.net content reviewer and editor

 - Currently at Cancer Prevention Department, MD Anderson Cancer Center

-Dr. Kanlikilicer obtained her PhD in Biomedical Engineering where she studied the effect of addiction in the midbrain.
-She completed her five years of postdoctoral training in the Department of Experimental Therapeutics at MD Anderson Cancer Center.
-She is currently working in the field of cancer as a research scientist.
-Her research interests are tumor microenvironment, the role of small non-coding RNAs in cellular communication, and the development of RNA-based therapeutics for cancer patients.
-She has around twenty publications in peer-reviewed journals with around 300 citations.
+Pinar Kanlikilicer, PhD, is a biomedical engineer working in the Cancer Prevention Department at MD Anderson Cancer Center in Houston.
+She completed five years of postdoctoral training in the Department of Experimental Therapeutics at MD Anderson and now researches tumor microenvironments, the role of small non-coding RNAs in cellular communication, and the development of RNA-based therapeutics for cancer patients.

 Free Mesothelioma Packet